 Founded as Whitewater Normal School in 1868, the university underwent several name changes before merging with the University of Wisconsin system in 1971.
 Today, UW-Whitewater enrolls more than 10,500 full-time students, 2,000 part-time students, and 800 exclusively online students.
 Students participate in courses within 17 online degrees, certificates, and alternative licensure programs in nearly a dozen different disciplines.

 - Nonresident undergraduate: $16,265 ($8,500 for Minnesota residents)

 - Online undergraduate and graduate degrees from the college of business and economics cost $400 per credit and $650 per credit, respectively, regardless of residency.

 Specific admission requirements vary depending on program selection, student status, and additional factors including military service.
-Prospective students should consult program-specific pages or an academic adviser for the most accurate information concerning admission.
+Prospective students should consult program-specific pages or an academic advisor for the most accurate information concerning admission.

 UW Whitewater admissions for undergraduate online programs generally require a minimum GPA, submission of transcripts, and a minimum number of college credits or work experience.
 Online graduate programs require applicants to hold minimum GPA qualifications and a bachelor's degree.
 GMAT or GRE score requirements may be waived if an applicant meets other qualifications.
 UW Whitewater acceptance rate for undergraduate students is 70%.